-Firstly, you need to peel, core and slice apples to desirable sizes.
+First, you need to peel, core and slice apples to desirable sizes.
 After that, if you want to prevent them from browning, you should take the steps of one of the mentioned methods.
-Now you need to put your sliced apples on a cooking sheet in a way that they won’t touch one another and put the cooking sheet into the freezer.
-Once the slices are solid you should take the cooking sheet from the freezer and transfer the slices into a zipper storage bag and put it back into the freezer.
+Now you need to put your sliced apples on a cooking sheet in a way that they won’t touch one another.
+Then put the cooking sheet into the freezer.
+Once the slices are solid take the cooking sheet from the freezer and transfer the slices into a zipper storage bag and put it back into the freezer.
 You can keep it there (and retain good quality) for a year.

 Pre-freezing sliced apples prevents them from sticking together so you can easily thaw as many slices as you need at a time.
-If you plan to freeze them for a prolonged period of time, you should double-wrap them, to prevent freezer burn.
+If you plan to freeze them for a long time, you should double-wrap them, to prevent freezer burn.

 If you’d like to use frozen apples for some uncooked dishes like fruit cocktails, this method of freezing them is best for your needs.
 So, you need to peel, core and slide apples to desirable sizes.
 You’ll be putting the slices directly into syrup in a container, so now it’s time to make the syrup.
 Use a 40 (2 cups syrup per 3 cups water) to 50 (1 cup syrup per 1 cup water) percent syrup.
 To prevent apples from browning add half a teaspoon of ascorbic acid per each quart of syrup.
 Now pour some of the prepared solution into the container and add sliced apples directly into the prepared syrup.